Finite Entanglement Entropy of Black Holes: Conical entropy

-where $a_n \left(\alpha=1\right)$ are the coefficients in the heat kernel expansion on a regular space-time and $a_n^\Sigma$ are the surface terms given by integrals over the entangling surface $\Sigma$.
-The surface term for $n=1$ is just the area of the surface $\Sigma$ and it gives the area term in the entropy computed by formula \eqref{eq:entropy}.
-The coefficient $a_1^\Sigma(\alpha)$ will, therefore, be determined by the full divergence structure of the quantum effective action, where one should include both bulk terms and additional UV-divergent terms localized on the entangling surface \cite{ordinediretto}.
-This implies a quite complicated running of the area term with the renormalization scale.
-Nevertheless, it was suggested that one can skip such a straightforward computation by first considering a family of singularity-free spacetimes and afterwards taking a singular conical limit.
+Nevertheless, it was suggested in \cite{Cooperman:2013iqr} that one can skip such a straightforward computation by first considering a family of singularity-free spacetimes and afterwards taking a singular conical limit.
 This procedure allows to compute the entropy of a black hole by just considering the quantum gravitational effective action $W$ on a regular background (RB) and then deforming the RB to get the effective action $W(\alpha)$ for the $\alpha$-fold covering {$E_\alpha$}.
+Finally, one applies formula \eqref{eq:entropy} again.
 Actually, there is a standard procedure relating the curvature terms computed on a smooth manifold {$E$} to the corresponding ones for {$E_\alpha$} \cite{SoloLiving, SoloStelle, SoloRecent, SoloConi}.
-In general the two procedures will not produce the same divergent terms, both because of the possible presence of surface divergences not related to bulk divergences or because of possible non-analytic contributions in $\alpha$.
-However, these latter should be excluded \cite{SoloRecent} on the basis of analytic continuation.
-In \cite{SoloRecent} it was also argued that additional divergences can only give contributions at least of order $O((1-\alpha)^2)$, which will therefore drop out of \eqref{eq:entropy}.
-After \cite{SoloConi, SoloStelle} we will call the entropy computed by the latter method conical entropy and we actually undertake its evaluation in this section.
+Therefore we have at our disposal two methods: one of computing the coefficients directly on the singular conifold using heat kernel techniques and the second one of computing them on a RB and eventually taking the singular conical limit.
+In essence, the two procedures differ by the order of the sequence in which the conical limit is taken: before or after the actual computation of divergent coefficients.
+We could do this at the beginning or after the resolution of the manifold $E_\alpha$.
+In general the two procedures will not produce the same divergent terms, both because of possible contributions from the surface divergences not related to bulk divergences or because of possible non-analytic contributions in $\alpha$.
+However, the latter should be excluded \cite{SoloRecent} on the basis of analytic continuation used in the definition of R\'enyi entropy.
+In \cite{SoloRecent} it was also argued that additional surface divergences can only give contributions at least of order $O((1-\alpha)^2)$, which will therefore drop out of \eqref{eq:entropy}.
+After \cite{SoloConi, SoloStelle} we take into account the contribution of the curvatures induced by the conical singularity and therefore we actually compute the conical entropy.